bitcoin-computer/monorepo/packages/BRC20/README.md

 ### Configuration

-The library is pre-configured to run on testnet.
-You can run a [Bitcoin Computer Node][node] to use the library on regtest.
-To configure the library to connect to your own regtest node, have a look at the comment above the ``opts`` object at the top of ``brc20.test.ts".
-Support for mainnet will be added soon.
+The tests are pre-configured to run on regtest.
+You need to run a [Bitcoin Computer Node][node] to use the library on regtest.

 ### Fund the Wallet